Klaleus/defold-checkpoint/README.md

 -- Contains the project title from your game.project file. checkpoint.project_title

--- Contains the path to your project's root save directory. checkpoint.project_save_path
+-- Contains the path to your root save directory. checkpoint.project_save_path

 -- Writes data to a file.